 There have been other people who played live in LAM over the years but were either asked to leave or who migrated on to other things outside music.
-Like NIN or any other evolving music/art project, there has never been a regular live line up.
+Like NIN or any other evolving music/art project, there had never been a regular live line up until recently.
 Sean Brennan writes all the music and records it on CD.
 You can check the liner notes to each CD for specific details.
-But London After Midnight is Sean Brennan.

 - Who is in LAM and who writes the music?

 Sean writes all the music in LAM and performs it for CD.
-The live band that plays concerts on tour varies but includes Sean Brennan, Randy Mathias, Pete Pace and Matthew Setzer.
+The live band that plays concerts on tour includes Sean Brennan, Randy Mathias, Pete Pace and Matthew Setzer.